Updated August 20, 2020.

 The Tribal Council continues to monitor and address the status of the educational fishery in response to the ever-changing number of positive COVID-19 cases.
 For the most up-to-date information, assistance or questions regarding the educational fishery, please call 907-335-7203.

-The Tribal Council has reaffirmed its decision to have the Fishery staff continue to fish the net and process the fish, as time permits, for the permittees who have scheduled the net in July.
+Currently, Fishery staff continue to fish the net and process the fish, as time permits, for the permittees who have scheduled the net.

-The Fishery staff will be contacting each permittee to determine how they would like their fish processed and to arrange pick up in a timely manner.
+Fishery staff are contacting each permittee to determine how they would like their fish processed and to arrange pick up in a timely manner.

 The Tribal Court building is temporarily closed to the public.
 Hearings are being held telephonically.
 For assistance with Tribal Court, call 907-335-7233.